Sheds

 The visual difference between the three main siding types (T1-11 Plywood, Vinyl, and Fiber Cement)

-Roof Style Impact on Shed Costs
+Roof Style Impact on Costs

 The shape of your roof is not just an aesthetic choice; it is a primary driver of labor costs and material waste.
-Understanding the geometry of labor costs can help you balance budget with storage needs.

 Lean-To (Skillion), Gable Roof, Gambrel (Barn Style) and Hip Roof